Project CARS 3

 Development on Project CARS 3 appears to have gone down a more traditional route, but SMS has been working on the title for quite some time.
 Studio head Ian Bell confirmed the title here on GTPlanet back in December 2018.

 While players may be expecting a sequel to Project CARS 2, Bell had his eye on creating a “spiritual successor to Shift“.
-That’s lead to some subsequent design decisions that, at this early stage, appear to have proven controversial.
+That’s lead to some subsequent design decisions that appear to have proven controversial.

-We’d expect to also be available for PlayStation 5 and Xbox Series X when the consoles launch later in 2020.
-Though this is yet to be confirmed, both consoles support backward compatibility, so the game will at least be playable on both machines without a dedicated version.
+While yet to be confirmed, we’d expect to also be available for PlayStation 5 and Xbox Series X when the consoles launch later in 2020.
+Even if a dedicated next-gen version doesn’t arrive, both consoles support backward compatibility, so the game will at least be playable on both machines.

-At present, very little official information exists.
-The game trailer arrived unexpectedly, even for the publisher, however some further interviews with the developers and some details gleaned from early access game play through selected content creators has given us some further insight.
+The game trailer arrived unexpectedly, even for the publisher, however some further interviews with the developers and some details gleaned from early access game play through selected content creators gave us further insight early in the game’s marketing cycle.

 Project CARS 3 will feature a career mode which takes players from low-power street cars through to top level GT racers, with progression based on earning in-game credits and tokens from challenges.